cy384/wombat-hacks/README.md

 rom-hacking
 -----------
 A tiny, lazy pile of hacks to modify and build a Wombat ROM.
-Good enough to fudge djMEMC register values!
+There are a few partially disassembled ROMs, with changes to allow overclocking and RAM increases.

 external docs
 -------------